Polypropylene, Polyester, and Nylon: More Than You Ever Wanted to Know About Materials

 In this case, both the cost and the value of the Cinch-Up Backpack are higher than the Drawstring Bag.
 The one you choose will depend on your budget, target audience, event, and marketing strategy.
 Is quantity or quality more important for your specific goal?
 Does your imprint require fine details, or is it a large design with no extraneous lines?

-Now compare the nylon Fashion Tote to the polyester Poly Pro Trapeze Tote and imagine you’re a grocery chain targeting the return business of young children.
+Now compare the polyester TranSport It Tote to the polypropylene Poly Pro Trapeze Tote and imagine you’re a grocery chain targeting the return business of young children.
 Is the look of the bag as important as the number you are able to provide if your target audience is going to use it to haul groceries?
 What if your target is a high-income demographic?

 Before You Buy